 - 1. Select File > New Project > Import Project.
 The Import Project from Source Control Wizard dialog opens. - 2.
 From the drop-down, select Subversion. - 3.
 In the Server field, enter the name of the computer or server IP address. - 4.
 Click Next. - 5.
 Next to the Project file field, click Browse.
 The Browse Source Control Files dialog opens.
 (You may need to log in with your user name and password.) - 6.
-Find and click on the Flare project file (FLPRJ) that you want to import.
+Find and click on the Flare Desktop project file (FLPRJ) that you want to import.
 (You may need to log in with your user name and password.) - 7.
 Click OK. - 8.
 Click Next. - 9.
 In the Project name field, the name of the project being imported is displayed.
 It is recommended that you leave the name as it is, especially if you are working with other authors on the project.
 However, you can enter a different project name if you want. - 10.
 In the Project folder field, either accept the default location for the new project or click in to browse for and select a folder. - 11.
 Click Finish.
-The project is imported and loaded into Flare.
+The project is imported and loaded into Flare Desktop.

-▶ NOTE When a project is dual bound to Central and a non-Git third-party provider, keep the following in mind if you (i.e., the second user) want to access this setup.
-After importing the project from Perforce Helix Core, Subversion, or Team Foundation Server, you will have to re-bind the project to Central.
-In Flare's MadCap Central window pane, click to upload (or bind) the project to Central.
-In the Bind Project dialog, it is important to enter the exact name of the project as it currently exists on Central.
+▶ NOTE When a project is dual bound to Flare Online and a non-Git third-party provider, keep the following in mind if you (i.e., the second user) want to access this setup.
+After importing the project from Perforce Helix Core, Subversion, or Team Foundation Server, you will have to re-bind the project to Flare Online.
+In the MadCap Flare Online window pane in Flare Desktop, click to upload (or bind) the project to Flare Online.
+In the Bind Project dialog, it is important to enter the exact name of the project as it currently exists in Flare Online.
 When you click OK, a message displays asking if you want to bind to the existing project.
 Select Yes.
-This re-establishes the existing Flare/Central connection; note that it does not create a new binding.
+This re-establishes the existing Flare Desktop-Flare Online connection; note that it does not create a new binding.

-NOTE If you want to import a project from source control, you can alternatively open the project file from another location (e.g., a server location), and then use Flare's bind detection functionality to automatically apply available source control bindings to the project.
+NOTE If you want to import a project from source control, you can alternatively open the project file from another location (e.g., a server location), and then use Flare Desktop's bind detection functionality to automatically apply available source control bindings to the project.